Powerlearnproject/se-assignment-day-2-git-and-github-dseronu/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+**What is a Commit?**

+A commit is a snapshot of changes made to a repository at a specific point in time.
+It helps track modifications, manage different versions, and collaborate efficiently by maintaining a history of updates.

+**Steps to Make Your First Commit to a GitHub Repository**

+Set Up Git

+Install Git if not already installed:

+_git --version_

+Configure Git with your details:

+_git config --global user.name "Your Name"

+git config --global user.email "your.email@example.com"_

+Initialize a Local Repository

+Navigate to your project folder and initialize Git:

+_cd /path/to/your/project

+git init_

+Connect to GitHub Repository

+Create a repository on GitHub and copy the repository URL.

+Link the local repository to GitHub:

+_git remote add origin https://github.com/your-username/repository-name.git_

+Add Files to Staging Area

+Track all files:

+_git add ._

+Or add specific files:

+_git add filename

+Make the First Commit_

+Commit with a message describing the changes:

+_git commit -m "Initial commit"_

+Push to GitHub

+Upload your changes to GitHub:

+_git branch -M main

+git push -u origin main_

+**Why Are Commits Important?**

+- Track modifications over time.

+- Restore previous versions if needed.

+- Enable collaboration by keeping a detailed history of changes.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?